-All staff have a role to play in challenging inappropriate behaviours between peers.
-Staff recognise that that some peer on peer abuse issues may be affected by gender, age, ability and culture of those involved, i.e. for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators.
+All staff have a role to play in challenging inappropriate behaviours between children.
+Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
+For example, for gender based abuse, girls are more likely to be victims and boys more likely to be perpetrators.